evan-lloyd/graphpatch/docs/index.rst

 library, but note that there may be edge cases in specific model code that it can't yet handle.
 ``graphpatch`` is tested against and known to work with the ``transformers`` implementations of :std:doc:`Llama <transformers:model_doc/llama>` and :std:doc:`GPT2 <transformers:model_doc/gpt2>`.
-In cases where compilation fails, ``graphpatch`` has a graceful fallback that should be no worse of a user experience than using native PyTorch module hooks.
+When compilation fails, ``graphpatch`` has a graceful fallback that should be no worse of a user experience than using native PyTorch module hooks.
 In that case, you will only be able to patch an uncompilable submodule's inputs, outputs, parameters, and buffers.